clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 In all cases, we nevertheless note the expected higher observed heterozygosity in AB around the middle of Chr4.
 On Chr5, there is a region of high heterozygosity in all three groups, which may be driven by sex.

+If you are curious and if you have time, you may want to try exploring the Chr5 in the same way.
+Note that you won't need the first step to find clusters since we already have the sex information.